ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](logo_bw_o4x4.gif)](logo_bw_o4x4.gif)
 [![\[IM Output\]](logo_bw_o8x8.gif)](logo_bw_o8x8.gif)

-As a reference here are each of the "`-ordered-dither`" 'diffused pixel' patterns applied to a grey-scale gradient, so you can see clearly what they look like.
+As a reference, here are each of the "`-ordered-dither`" 'diffused pixel' patterns applied to a grey-scale gradient, so you can see clearly what they look like.

 ~~~
 # Threshold Non-Dither / Minimal Checkerboard Dither